 The Doctor Fraser Mustard Scholarship for Advancing Knowledge in the Field of Autism Spectrum Disorders

-To honour Dr Fraser Mustard’s many contributions and memory with an annual Scholarship to an individual pursuing a post-secondary academic program in a field that supports and furthers the knowledge and/or research of Autism Spectrum Disorders (ASD).
+To honour Dr Fraser Mustard’s many contributions and memory with an annual scholarship to an individual pursuing a post-secondary academic program in a field that supports and furthers the knowledge and/or research of autism.

 Terms and Conditions of the Dr. Fraser Mustard Scholarship – Please read carefully before applying:

-• The applicant must be a resident of Alberta, attending a graduate level academic program (Master’s or PhD program) at an Alberta university, in a field of study that supports and furthers the knowledge and/or research of Autism Spectrum Disorders (ASD).
+- The applicant must be a resident of Alberta, attending a graduate level academic program (Master’s or PhD program) at an Alberta university, in a field of study that supports and furthers the knowledge and/or research of autism.

-• Individuals that are directors, officers, employees, and volunteers, during the time the application is open, and their immediate family members are not eligible to receive Sinneave scholarships and awards.
+- Individuals that are Sinneave directors, officers, employees, volunteers, and practicum students, during the time the application is open, and their immediate family members are not eligible to receive Sinneave scholarships and awards.

 Each question in the application form and the essay will be scored for thoroughness and quality of answers.
 The scoring values for each question and the essay are noted in the application.
 Ten additional points for current and/or future work in the field of autism will also be awarded.

-• Applicants will be notified of the results of the competition in August.
-The award will be disbursed after the recipient provides proof of enrolment in a program that starts in fall of 2020 or later to the Sinneave Family Foundation.
+Applicants will be notified of the results of the competition in August, 2021.
+The award will be disbursed after the recipient provides proof of enrolment to Sinneave.
 A T4A will be issued for the amount of the award.